10 Ways to Skirt a Camper: RV Skirting Solutions for Every Budget

 DIY Vinyl Skirting – Pros

-- If you choose to use recycled billboard tarps (which is what I used in the picture below), you’re helping the environment by reusing instead of buying new.
+- If you choose to use recycled billboard tarps (which is what I used in the picture above), you're helping the environment by reusing vinyl instead of buying new.

 DIY Vinyl Skirting – Cons

 - It's a lot of work—not just physical work, but mental work—figuring out exactly what sizes and shapes of vinyl to order to fit around all of the slide-outs and areas of different heights.

 - It's easy to make mistakes when measuring and cutting that can end up being costly if you have to order more material and pay shipping charges again (don't ask me how I know…)

 - The quality is only as good as the materials you use.
 Our first year making our own skirting the grommets we used rusted and some of them ripped through the vinyl.
 We also tried using black Gorilla tape to join the panels, and that didn't stay but ended up leaving sticky residue all over our skirting.
 Also, some of the billboard tarp material that the wind kept blowing up against sharp corners of our RV wore thin and needed to be patched.
 We ended up throwing it all away after our first winter and starting fresh the second year.
 If you buy skirting materials from a company that has already figured out a system that works, you're less likely to make mistakes that could end up wasting money or damaging your RV.